cyberorg/meshtastic2skylines/README.md

 ## Overview

-This Node-RED flow is designed to forward position data to [https://skylines.aero](https://skylines.aero) using data from an MQTT broker.
+This Node-RED flow is designed to forward position data to [https://skylines.aero](https://skylines.aero) using data from an MQTT broker using livetrack24 protocol.
 It includes functionalities to ingest data from MQTT, decode the incoming packets, deduplicate packets, and send position measurements to Skylines via HTTP POST requests.

 ## Subflows